-Aetna modified CPB 0048, its hepatitis A vaccine coverage policy, effective September 26, 2025.
-Here's what billing teams need to know.
+Aetna modified CPB 0048 covering hepatitis A vaccine coverage, effective September 26, 2025.
+Here's what changes for billing teams.

 Quick-Reference Table